 From the Centre for Eighteenth Century Studies, you can easily walk to:

 Yorkshire is particularly rich in country houses.
-Easily accessible from York by bike or bus, Beningborough Hall (linked to the National Portrait Gallery) has some Kit-Kat Club portraits and prints, and also has some beautiful gardens.
+Easily accessible from York by bike or bus, Beningborough Hall has a history spanning 300 years, changing art exhibitions and some beautiful gardens.

 Lady Mary Wortley Montagu lived in Middlethorpe Hall for a while.
 It's now an exclusive restaurant/spa - but they also do traditional teas.
 It is a beautiful house, well worth a visit if you can afford it.